Powered by Intel® oneAPI Math Kernel Library

 Figure 2.
 RMSE integration of the Asian call

-A comparison of BRODA’s generator with Joe&Kuo's generators shows that Joe&Kuo’s generator is much less efficient than BRODA’s generator in the case of the Standard scheme, and it's even less efficient than the random number generator (MC method).
+A comparison of the BRODA generator with Joe&Kuo's generators shows that Joe&Kuo’s generator is much less efficient than the BRODA generator in the case of the Standard scheme, and it's even less efficient than the random number generator (MC method).
 In the case of the Brownian bridge (BB), both generators show similar performance.

 Performance Acceleration by oneMKL

-oneMKL Vector Statistics component provides a set of commonly used random number generators including implementation of Sobol’ quasi-random number generator (with Intel® CPUs and Xe graphics support), which also accepts registration of user-defined parameters during the initialization5.
-This fact formed the basis of oneMKL integration into the BRODA’s SobolSeq65536 sequence generator.
+The Vector Statistics component in oneMKL provides a set of commonly used random number generators including implementation of Sobol’ quasi-random number generator (with Intel® CPUs and graphics support for Xe Architecture), which also accepts registration of user-defined parameters during the initialization.5 This fact formed the basis of oneMKL integration into the BRODA SobolSeq65536 sequence generator.

 SobolSeq65536_MKL (SobolSeq65536 with oneMKL underneath) has two variants: single-point version with a point-by-point access, and a block version, which allows to obtain several Sobol’ vectors in a single function call.